JaceDaDorito/Fogbound-Lagoon/README.md

 ## Known Issues

 - The water clipping certain vfx (specifically when they are coming out of the water into the water, and you are in the water) such as Xi Construct laser beam and Void Seeds.
+I think there is nothing I can do about this unless I write my own shader.
+If anyone is more knowledgable about calmwater shaders and know a solution let me know.
+- Hank Sound effect clips off sometimes.

 ## Changelog
+[1.0.3]
+- Added a weather controller to the SceneInfo, therefore fixing NRE issues with Starstorm 2
+- Added Brass Contraption to be in both dlc and regular enemy pools.
+Let me know if this is way too much, the stage needed another heavy enemy.
+- Added a third Timed Chest spot.

 [1.0.1] and [1.0.2]
 - Fixed the README